 This paper also contributes to the literature on statistical decision theory and treatment choice (Wald, 1950; Savage, 1951; Stoye, 2009, 2012; Tetenov, 2012; Kitagawa and Tetenov, 2018; Frankel and Kasy, 2022).
 In the existing literature, treatment choice models typically assume that standard errors are correctly measured.
-This paper extends existing minimax regret models to incorporate concerns in the econometrics literature that statistical inference is impaired by mismeasured standard errors.
-It develops a treatment choice model where policymakers overestimate the precision of published estimates when reported standard errors are unclustered.
+This paper extends existing minimax regret models to incorporate broader concerns in the econometrics literature that statistical inference is impaired by mismeasured standard errors.